YOUCANSAY

 This enables:

-The aim is not to replace existing support systems, but to strengthen them by providing earlier insight into the needs of pupils.
+The aim is not to replace existing support systems, but to strengthen them by providing earlier insight into pupils' needs.

 Understanding Different Groups of Pupils